 - 7.4.
-To check the start cycle operation, take appropriate measures to prevent the engine from starting (disable the operation of the fuel solenoid).
+To check the start cycle operation take appropriate measures to prevent the engine from starting (disable the operation of the fuel solenoid).
 After a visual inspection to ensure it is safe to proceed, connect the battery supply.
 Select "MANUAL", the unit start sequence will commence. - 7.5.
 The starter will engage and operate for the pre-set crank period.
-After the starter motor has attempted to start the engine for the pre-set number of attempts the LCD will display its icon indicating; 'Failed to start' Select the STOP/RESET position to reset the unit. - 7.6.
+After the starter motor has attempted to start the engine for the pre-set number of attempts the LCD will display its icon indicating; 'Failed to start' .
+Select the STOP/RESET position to reset the unit. - 7.6.
 Restore the engine to operational status (reconnect the fuel solenoid), again select "MANUAL", this time the engine should start and the starter motor should disengage automatically.
-If not then check the engine is fully operational (fuel available, etc.) and that the fuel solenoid is operating.
+If not then check that the engine is fully operational (fuel available, etc.) and that the fuel solenoid is operating.
 The engine should now run up to operating speed.
 If not, and an alarm is present, check the alarm condition for validity, then check input wiring.
 The engine should continue to run for an indefinite period.
 It will be possible at this time to view the engine and alternator parameters refer to the 'Description of Controls' section of this manual. - 7.7.
 Select "AUTO" on the front panel, the engine will run for the pre-set cooling down period, then stop.
 The generator should stay in the standby mode.
-If not check that there is not a signal present on the Remote start input. - 7.8.
-Initiate an automatic start by supplying the remote start signal.
+If not check that there is not a signal present on the Remote start input and that the mains (utility) supply is healthy and available. - 7.8.
+Initiate an automatic start by supplying the remote start signal or failing the mains(utility) supply.
 The start sequence will commence and the engine will run up to operational speed.
 Once the generator is available a load transfer will take place, the Generator will accept the load.
 If not, check the wiring to the Generator Contactor Coil (if used).
 Check the Warming timer has timed out. - 7.9.
-Remove the remote start signal, the return sequence will start.
+Remove the remote start signal and/or ensure the mains (utility) supply is healthy, the return sequence will start.
 After the pre-set time period, the load will be removed from the generator.
 The generator will then run for the pre-set cooling down period, then shutdown into it's standby mode. - 7.10.
 Set the modules internal clock/calendar to ensure correct operation of the scheduler and event logging functions.
 For details of this procedure see section entitled Front Panel Configuration Editing the date/time. - 7.11.
-If despite repeated checking of the connections between the 5210 and the customer's system, satisfactory operation cannot be achieved, then the customer is requested to contact the factory for further advice on:-
+If despite repeated checking of the connections between the 5220 and the customer's system, satisfactory operation cannot be achieved, then the customer is requested to contact the factory for further advice on:-

-INTERNATIONAL TEL: +44 (0) 1723 890099 INTERNATIONAL FAX: +44 (0) 1723 893303
+INTERNATIONAL TEL: +44 (0) 1723 890099 INTERNATIONAL FAX: +44 (0) 1723 893303 E-mail: Support@Deepseaplc.com

-E-mail: Support@Deepseaplc.com Website: www.deepseaplc.com
+=-mail: Support@Deepseapic.com Website: www.deepseapic.com